zulurepublic/poa-bridge-contracts/README.md

+# Zulu Republic Proof of Authority Side Chain Experiment (Forked from POA Network)

+## steps to create a side chain in the test environment

+1. Start two instances of ganache-cli

+- ganache-cli -e 100000 -d --acctKeys ~/Documents/ganache-accounts.json -p 8545
+- ganache-cli -e 100000 -d --acctKeys ~/Documents/ganache-accounts.json -p 8546

+2. Change env variables in the deploy/.env file so it reflects the created accounts fro ganache.
+Basically change the addresses from the env file to the ones ganache provides.

+3. run deployment commands

+- node deploy/testenv-deploy.js token
+add the deployed token address to the deploy/.env file as variable `ERC20_TOKEN_ADDRESS`

+- node deploy/deploy.js

+Now you should have the copy of a test ZULU ERC20 token on the side chain

+********* POA DOC STARTS FROM HERE *********

 [![Join the chat at https://gitter.im/poanetwork/poa-bridge](https://badges.gitter.im/poanetwork/poa-bridge.svg)](https://gitter.im/poanetwork/poa-bridge?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/poanetwork/poa-parity-bridge-contracts.svg?branch=master)](https://travis-ci.org/poanetwork/poa-parity-bridge-contracts)

 # POA Bridge Smart Contracts
 These contracts provide the core functionality for the POA bridge.
 They implement the logic to relay assests between two EVM-based blockchain networks.
 The contracts collect bridge validator's signatures to approve and facilitate relay operations.

 The POA bridge smart contracts are intended to work with [the bridge process implemented on NodeJS](https://github.com/poanetwork/token-bridge).
 Please refer to the bridge process documentation to configure and deploy the bridge.